decred/dcrstakepool/README.md

 dcrstakepool is a minimalist web application which provides a method for allowing users to purchase tickets and have a pool of wallet servers redeem and vote on the user's behalf.

 ## Version History
+- 1.0.0 - Major changes/improvements.
+  * API is now at v1 status.
+API Tokens are generated for all users with a verified email address when upgrading.
+Tokens are generated for new users on demand when visiting the Settings page which displays their token.
+    Authenticated users may use the API to submit a public key address and to retrieve ticket purchasing information.
+The stake pool's stats are also available through the API without authentication.
 - 0.0.4 - Major changes/improvements.
   * config.toml is no longer required as the options in that file have been migrated to dcrstakepool.conf.